fourcube/texwatch/README.md

 the main document.tex when a change occurs.
 Automatically creates the bibliography using Biber.

-Should work with miktex out of the box.
+Works with MiKTeX and MacTeX out of the box.
 Requires 'latex' and 'biber' binaries to be located on the $PATH.
+You have to install packages by hand when using MacTeX.

 ## Installation